Distributed artificial intelligence: Applications and tools

+Agents

-Agents and Multi-agent systems
+Systems: Agents and multi-agents

 Notion of Agents: Agents can be described as distinct entities with standard boundaries and interfaces designed for problem solving.

-Notion of Multi-Agents:Multi-Agent system is defined as a network of agents which are loosely coupled working as a single entity like society for problem solving that an individual agent cannot solve.
+Notion of Multi-Agents: Multi-Agent system is defined as a network of agents which are loosely coupled working as a single entity like society for problem solving that an individual agent cannot solve.

 Software agents

 The key concept used in DPS and MABS is the abstraction called software agents.
 An agent is a virtual (or physical) autonomous entity that has an understanding of its environment and acts upon it.
 An agent is usually able to communicate with other agents in the same system to achieve a common goal, that one agent alone could not achieve.
 This communication system uses an agent communication language.

 A first classification that is useful is to divide agents into: